TEXT: 951-847-8387

 1. The cleaning process

 Most gowns go through quite a beating on the wedding day.
 From sand and water to grass and dirt, gowns can acquire numerous types of soil from the ground-up.
 Did you know there are stains invisible to the eye?
 Sugar stains are the most common and don’t pose a problem until months and/or years later if not cleaned properly.
-Wine, champagne, beer, and soda are the most common threats.
+Wine, champagne, beer, tea and soda are the most common threats.
 Sugar can also come in the form of self tanner, makeup, deodorant, perfume, and hairspray.
-An educated and seasoned preservationist will know the difference between these stains and the appropriate steps to remove them, including the stains we cannot see.
+An educated and seasoned preservationist will know the difference between the different types of stains and the appropriate steps to remove them, including the stains we cannot see.
 Keep in mind that preservation companies will clean the gown for you as part of the process and generally offer vast knowledge specific to wedding gown cleaning.

 ***Does your gown/veil have glitter on 1 or more layers?
 Is anything glued?
 Be very careful to hand over your gown to just any company.
 Make sure they know how to properly clean these special textiles!
 Our company has over 2 decades of experience working with ALL types of gowns!